 You’ll notice we’ve dropped both Internet Explorer and Apple’s Safari web browser from our comparison.
 Microsoft’s aging browser has had some improvements over the years, but it’s no longer the default browser on Windows 10 and it doesn’t offer much beyond the bare minimum.
-Internet Explorer only exists today because some companies need it for legacy applications.
-That said, it still provides a familiar baseline and some users still have it installed.
-We’ve also taken out Apple’s Safari web browser.
-While it’s still used by many Mac users, it’s no longer updated on Windows anymore, so we’ve removed it from the list.
+It only exists today because some companies need it for legacy applications.
+And, while Apple’s Safari web browser is still used by many Mac users, it’s no longer updated on Windows, and so we’ve removed it from the list.

 Most browsers are compatible with web standards and handle performance with relative ease.
 A casual user probably won’t notice a difference in the rendering speed between today’s modern browsers, as all six browsers are much faster and leaner than those of a few years ago — and become even more so with each new build.
 Below are our benchmark results for the six browsers, with bold text indicating the winner for each category.

 We ran the following benchmarks on a desktop with an Intel Core i7-4770K processor, 16GB of RAM, and a 256GB SSD.
 All browsers were clean installs of the most current production versions as of early 2019 and all were run at their default setings.

-The Jetstream benchmark — which focuses on modern web applications — has a surprising winner: Edge, which has been in the lead here for months.
+The Jetstream benchmark — which focuses on modern web applications — has a surprising winner: Edge, which has been well in the lead for months.
 Microsoft continues to work hard on optimizing its new browser, and it shows with this test at least.
 Firefox maintains its second place position, with Chrome and Opera fighting for third.
 Vivaldi manages fourth place, and Firefox has fallen all the way to last from its previous second-place showing.